 What is the Multicultural Greek Council (MGC)?

-Founded in 2014, the Multicultural Greek Council (MGC) serves as the governing body for culturally based Greek-lettered sororities and fraternities at Rutgers University.
+Founded in 2014, the Multicultural Greek Council (MGC) serves as the programming body for culturally based Greek-lettered sororities and fraternities at Rutgers University.
 The MGC’s purpose is to inspire culture, trust, support, understanding, and friendship among its members, the Greek community, and the university.

 “I was interested in being in an MGC organization because I really appreciated how small and close-knit the sorority was.
 I felt that I could grow and learn more about my own culture and roots by being around people with similar backgrounds.
 This has truly benefited me as a college student and young professional because we live in a cross-cultural world and it feels good to be knowledgeable about other people’s practices and way of life.”